allanderek/pole-prediction-elm/README.md

 - [ ] We may wish to allow entering results even if the session leaderboard fails to download
 - [ ] We may not really need model.formulaOneSessionResultSubmitStatus since we can just use the  leaderboard status since it returns that.
 - [ ] See if we can make 'SafetyCar' on formula e predictions a Maybe Bool, such that we can submit a result with no safety car such that the 'No' guessers do not get an early point, in particular a point between qualifying and the race.

+## Formula E input

+- [ ] Allow submitting a prediction/result and saving it to the database.
+- [ ] Allow downloading the current predictions/results from the database to pre-populate the form.
+- [ ] Validate the prediction, so that all things should be set, and, for example you cannot select the same entrant for 1st, 2nd, and 3rd.
+- [ ] Results however, can be partial, and we do not need to worry about validation because if that is really the result then that's the result.